MGlike/Raspberry-Pi-Nightvision-Camera-Google-Drive/README.md

 # Raspberry-Pi-Nightvision-Camera-Google-Drive
 With this project you are routinely able to take pictures in a given time period and upload them to Google Drive.

-The camera will automatically switch between nightmode and daymode as soon as you have connected your camera to your Raspberry Pi GPIO.
+The camera already automatically switches between day and nightmode (at least in newer camera models).

-All taken pictures on your Raspberry Pi will be deleted after a taken picture.
+All taken pictures on your Raspberry Pi will be deleted (from the RAM-Disk) after a taken picture.
 Furthermore, all oldest files will then be deleted from your Google Drive, so that only the currently 10 most recent photos will be held online.

+To minimize failures during runtime, write access to the SD card is minimized by using the RAM-Disk.
+Furthermore, the Raspberry Pi is rebooted periodically and also in case of an connection/authentication failure.

+To further reduce failures you could disable swapping, setup a hardware watchdog (powered by the Broadcom BCM2708 Chip) that checks for systems' consistent functionality and maybe also cool the system/camera actively or passively.

 ## Getting Started